ChunkyAtlas/chance-man/README.md

 ## Overview

-**ChanceMan** is a RuneLite plugin that locks tradeable items until they are unlocked by a random roll.
-Designed for players who enjoy adding extra randomness or progression to their gameplay, ChanceMan provides a unique system for “earning” items through luck.
+**Chance Man** is a RuneLite plugin that locks tradeable items until they are unlocked by a random roll.
+Designed for players who enjoy adding extra randomness or progression to their gameplay, Chance Man provides a unique system for “earning” items through luck.
 Items become accessible only after you roll to unlock them, with progress saved per player across sessions.

 ## Features